Look Youthful with Blepharoplasty in Farmington and Hartford, CT

 Eyelid surgery is typically performed one time.
 Results last for many years for most patients.
 Genetics, lifestyle, and other factors may affect your results.

-Contact our Facial Plastic Surgeons for Blepharoplasty in Farmington, CT!
+Contact our Facial Plastic Surgeons for Blepharoplasty in Farmington or Harftford, CT!

 Patients interested in learning more about eyelid surgery are encouraged to schedule a consultation.
 We focus on honest information, shared dialogue, and collaborative decisions to ensure each patient is delighted with their experience at Connecticut Facial Plastic Surgery.
 To schedule your eyelid surgery consultation with us, call us at (860) 676-2473.
 We serve patients throughout Hartford County including Farmington, West Hartford, Avon, Simsbury, Glastonbury, and Wethersfield.